I Lost Everything So You Don't Have To

 What's my problem with Backblaze?

+Every time I’ve tried to backup everything to BB, my data gets Safety Frozen.
 The only fix is to delete the entire backup and start again, this is tiresome after the third go.

 1. Sign Up for BorgBase